felixlopz/hubrise-test-task/content/apps/zelty/en/orders.md

 position: 4
 layout: documentation
 meta:
-  title: Receive HubRise orders in Zelty
+  title: Zelty - How to Receive Orders from HubRise
   description: Connect Zelty with the apps you use everyday: food ordering platforms, mobile ordering apps, ordering websites, marketing solutions, and more.
 ---